fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://eiken.dev/blog/2021/02/how-to-break-your-jar-in-2021-decompilation-guide-for-jars-and-apks/">-How to Break Your JAR in 2021 - Decompilation Guide for JARs and APKs</a>

 <a href="https://gevakun.medium.com/join-facebook-group-with-unpublish-page-cb649a20fb0e">-Join Facebook Group With Unpublish Page</a>

+<a href="https://www.synack.com/blog/1-million-one-journey-the-story-of-%D3%A7zgur-alp/">-$1 Million, One Journey: The Story of Ӧzgü</a>

 <a href="https://bugbountyhunter.medium.com/how-nepali-woman-finds-bug-in-facebook-gets-awarded-3000-37f5209c6dec">-How Nepali Woman Finds bug in Facebook, Gets Awarded $3000 </a>